Tuner Baluns on Input

 Spice Models

-Ideal Tuner and Balun with Balun on Input
+Ideal Case Tuner with Balun on Input

 In the above case we see the load is very well balanced.
 The green and yellow peaks are nearly identical.
 The load receives well balanced power.
 Balun heating is 1% of R2's power.